 What Are the Symptoms of SLAC Wrist?

 SLAC wrist has several symptoms that can significantly impact daily life.
 The condition is often a result of a scapholunate ligament injury, where this important ligament in the wrist is torn.
-Here are the key symptoms to watch for:

 • Decreased Wrist Motion: As the condition progresses, you may notice a reduction in your wrist’s range of motion.
 Simple tasks like opening jars, turning doorknobs, or lifting objects can become difficult and painful.